Dingo Beach

 The beach itself is a long, sandy arc fringed with shade trees, featuring a stinger net for safe swimming during the summer months, along with public barbecues and picnic tables for community use.
 A boat ramp on Deicke Crescent provides access to the Coral Sea, making the area popular for recreational fishing, boating, and day trips to nearby Gloucester Island and Saddleback Island in the northern Whitsundays.
 There are no significant commercial services in Dingo Beach itself — the nearest supermarkets and facilities are in Bowen, approximately 30 minutes south — and the locality is accessible only by car via a rural road through the local countryside.

-Dingo Beach falls under postcode 4800 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Whitsunday electorate.
+Dingo Beach falls under postcode 4800 and is governed by the Whitsunday Council (Local Government Area).
+For federal elections, residents vote in the electorate of Dawson, while state elections fall under the Whitsunday electorate.

 📍 Location